victoriarautenbach/qa-assessment/README.md

 ## Automated testing

 Create automated tests for the three test cases you developed in the previous section.
-You can use any automated testing framework of your choice.
+You can use any automated testing framework of your choice, such as Selenium.
 Please add any additional detail that you think I would need to access and execute the tests.

 The demo application is configured for Cypress, but you can use any alternative testing framework.